 You may wish to check that the bank you are thinking of opening an account with has signed up to the UK Finance 2021 Financial Abuse Code.
 The Code is a voluntary commitment from banks to support vulnerable customers, including customers facing economic abuse.

-It is also possible to open a bank account with some credit unions, and opening a bank account with a credit union can sometimes be easier.
+It is also possible to open a bank account with a credit union.
+This can sometimes be easier than opening an account with a bank or building society.
 For example, they may offer more flexibility in the documents they can accept when opening the account.

-Some credit unions require you to have a link with the organisation, for example living in a particular area or working in a particular profession.
+Some credit unions require you to live in a certain area or work in a certain type of job.
 The website Find Your Credit Union has more information that may be helpful.

 If you choose to open a new bank account, you will need to think carefully about the address that you provide the bank with.
 They may send letters, including bank statements, cards and other information about your account to this address.